UAV-Research-Centre-UGent/academic-kickstart/content/authors/sofie-vannerom/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

+#education:
+#  courses:

 # List each interest with a dash
 interests:
- - Multispectral Remote Sensing
+- Remote sensing
- - Image Analysis
- - Machine Learning
+- Biocontrol and -stimulants
- - UAV
+- Formulation of pesticides
- - Plant Biochemistry
+- Chemistry

-#education:
-#  courses:

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons